This article assumes you're

 this decision can be self-neglectful.

-If you do change workplaces, know that average unaware
+If you do change workplaces, know that average

-GWCs often unconsciously choose
+unaware GWCs often unconsciously

-low-nurturance school, social, and work environments
+choose low-nurturance school, social, and work environments

-dysfunctional childhood families.
+similar to their dysfunctional childhood families.
 Each time they (you) do, it's a new chance to hit

 bottom and begin true healing.